parshvi1508/TDS02/photos/plan.md

 - Try to mimic your way of getting solution from llm.
     - my way:
         - ask for code --> error occurs in code.
         - sends the error code.
-Not the whole question and error code again.
+Not the whole question.
 - `Solution: implement chats `
     - send only the part where llm made mistake and get answers.
     - `Plus point: `
     - If we got a working code.
 But the outputs are wrong, meaning llm gave wrong logic.
         - How to check llm gave wrong logic code. `empty files`
     - ask again
-    - uses less Tokens.
+    - `Bonus`: uses less Tokens.
 Don't have to send again the question statement again.

+### Matain a single chat session and ask them for code step by step, if some steps has faulty code ask again.